Visiting the library

-The Inner City Library, the Randwyck Library and the University Sports Centre Learning Spaces are easily accessible for people with disabilities.
+The Inner City Library, the Randwyck Library, the Tapijn11 Learning Spaces, the Paul Henri Spaak Learning Spaces and the University Sports Centre Learning Spaces are easily accessible for people with disabilities.
 You can reach almost all parts of the buildings using a lift.
-All buildings also have an accessible toilet.
+All buildings have an accessible toilet.

 The content the library offers is not always available in an accessible format (e.g. audio or large font books), but we strive to offer resources in e-format as much as possible.
 This makes it possible to zoom/enlarge the documents, have them read aloud (standard option in PDFs) or (sometimes) convert to braille.

 - If a specific resource is not digitally available, contact us to see whether we can convert it (taking copyright issues into account) or find an alternative title for you.

 - If searching in the databases is difficult, we can connect you to a buddy (often in cooperation with the faculty you work/study).

 Other options to consider (in consultation with the faculty):